This Thanksgiving my husband and I will be hosting 7 guests in our tiny 350 square foot (33m2) apartment.

 Special Cooking Tools

-- (Optional:) Add the 2 carrots, 3 celery and 1 onion – peeled and cut in large chunks – to the bottom of the pan (this provides excellent flavor for the gravy).
+- Place 2 carrots, 3 celery and 1 onion – peeled and cut in large chunks – in the bottom of the pan (this provides excellent flavor for the gravy).

 - Stuff the Turkey: Loosely fill main cavity with herb sprigs (6 rosemary, 6 thyme and 10 parsley), 1 apple (peeled, cored and quartered), 1/2 onion (quartered), and two roughly chopped celery stalks.
 Some of these can be placed in the neck cavity.
 Fold neck flap under, and secure with toothpicks.
 Loosely tie legs together with cooking twine to hold shape.
 Tuck wing tips under the bird.